ovh/docs/pages/platform/databases/postgresql_06_migrate_ecdb/guide.de-de.md

 ---
-title: 'So migrieren Sie von Enterprise Cloud Databases auf Public Cloud Databases (EN)'
+title: How to migrate from Enterprise Cloud Databases to Public Cloud Databases
 excerpt: Learn how to migrate a PostgreSQL Enterprise Cloud Databases instance to Public Cloud Databases for PostgreSQL
 slug: postgresql/howto-migrate-ecdb-to-pcd
 section: PostgreSQL - Guides